Title: What’s the difference between an essence, serum and ampoule? Episode 18 of the Korean Beauty Show Podcast

 What’s in Them: They are formulated with more concentrated actives to deliver a powerful solution for specific skincare needs.

 Why Use One: Because they’re absolutely jam-packed full of the star ingredient!

 Take the iconic Missha Time Revolution Night Repair Probio Ampoule, which is infused with Bifida Ferment Lysate or Toswoong Propolis Sparkle Ampoule, which contains a whopping 80% propolis extract to remedy dull skin.

-A word on where to use it in your routine – technically, an ampoule can be applied before or after a serum, depending on the viscosity of the product.
-To decide where to place it within your lineup, arrange your products from thinnest liquid to thickest, place your ampoule where it belongs, and apply in that order.
+Technically, an ampoule can be applied before or after a serum.
+This all depends on the viscosity of the product.
+To decide where to use it, arrange your products from thinnest liquid to thickest.

 However, this is not always the case.

 Rather than fixating on what the bottle or brand says, my advice is to consider what your skin needs and choose products that meet those needs accordingly.

 If you like, you can layer each of these products in your routine.
 This allows you to target more than one skincare objective within the same routine (i.e. anti-aging essence, brightening serum and hydrating ampoule).
 BUT if you prefer to just use one or two of these products, that’s totally fine!